ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/06-create-cluster/_index.md

     disableClusterPodAntiAffinity: true
 ```

-and deploy to Kubernetes:
+and deploy it to Kubernetes:

 ```plain
 kubectl apply -f sgcluster-cluster1.yaml
 ```

-You may notice that in this ocassion the pods contain one extra container.
-This is due to the agent (FluentBit) used to export the logs to the distributed logs server.
-You can check both from `kubectl -n demo get pods --watch`:
+You may notice that now the pods contain one additional container.
+This is due to the agent (FluentBit) used to export the logs to the distributed logs server:

 ```
 $ kubectl -n demo get pods